-Sleep Apnea Dental Devices
+Obstructive Sleep Apnea Dental Devices

 - The relationship of vertical skeletofacial morphology to oropharyngeal airway shape using cone beam computed tomography: Possible implications for airway restriction

-At your Sleep Apnea Appliance Consult, Dr. Friedman will review the severity of your Sleep Apnea with you, perform an exam, and ask you questions to determine if the appliance is right for you, and if so, what type, as there are numerous appliances that perform almost the same function, but different patients will be more comfortable in different ones.
+At your Sleep Apnea Appliance Consult, Dr. Friedman will review the severity of your Obstructive Sleep Apnea with you, perform an exam, and ask you questions to determine if the appliance is right for you, and if so, what type, as there are numerous appliances that perform almost the same function, but different patients will be more comfortable in different ones.

 If you and Dr. Friedman decide to proceed with making an appliance, you will have molds of your mouth made, which will be sent to the lab to fabricate your device.
 Once the appliance has been delivered and titrated to hold the lower jaw in the correct position, you will sleep better, getting more oxygen at night, and even reduce any snoring that you may be experiencing!

-Even if you are feeling much better, with more energy during the day, less sleepiness, and even less hunger, it is important to follow up with your physician after titration to ensure that the OSA is really under control.
-You will need a follow-up sleep study.
+Even if you are feeling much better, with more energy during the day, less sleepiness, and even less hunger, it is important to follow up with your physician after titration to ensure that your Obstructive Sleep Apnea is under control.

 If farther symptoms arise or continue we will obtain another sleep study, with the mandibular advancement device in place, to determine if there are farther causes for your symptoms and address those with a multidisciplinary team.
 We work closely with other sleep specialists such as Pulmonologists and Ear Nose and Throat specialists to ensure the resolution of your symptoms if your case requires it.